DmitriyRetuskiy/laravel_console_generator/README.md

 # Watch Screencast.webm for easy to understand
+<a href="https://github.com/DmitriyRetuskiy/laravel_console_generator/blob/main/Screencast.gif"> Screen how it works</a>

 <h5> go to laravel dir and
 start project like this   </h5>